michaelanbrown/daily-tracker/README.md

 1. Create meals with your own ingredients
   - Recipe model that has_many ingredients
   - Ingredients will include a food and a servings size of that food
+  - Recipe model will calculate the macros based on the ingredient food and serving size